Minnesota

 Contact a Workers’ Comp Attorney?

-First seek medical attention after a workplace injury.
+Seek medical attention after a workplace injury.

 How